amaralc/career-and-team-roles/README.md

 </br>

-**Junior Software Engineer (L1 - IC1):** With limited experience (up to 2 years), assists in coding, testing, and stabilizing systems under supervision.
+### Junior Software Engineer (L1 - IC1)
+With limited experience (up to 2 years), assists in coding, testing, and stabilizing systems under supervision.
 Communicates with immediate team members and solves straightforward problems with guidance.
 This is an individual contributor role.

 - [ ] (Collaboration) Collaborated with team members to deliver software components.
 - [ ] (Communication) Communicated effectively with immediate team members.